System Identification Number:

-* Participate in scholarly, professional, and service activities that enhance collection development activities and promote scholarly communication.
+* Participates in scholarly, professional, and service activities that enhance collection development activities and promotes scholarly communication.
+Serves on library and university workgroups and committees.

 * ALA-accredited Master's Degree in Library or Information Science.

-*Flexibility and ability to work in a dynamic environment.
+* Demonstrated ability to work in a fast-paced environment.

-* Familiarity with III's Sierra or Millennium automation system.
+* Familiarity with III's Sierra or Millennium ILS.